SlavicShaman/Website1/README.md

 Made ,,Log in" and ,,Sign in" buttons instead of a form - this process is going to be located in another subsite(loginsite.php) when the database is set up properly.
 Changed the background a bit, just to make it more fancy.
 Added a shop subsite for further database practice when the time comes.

+# Day 23 = 18.05.2020
+Log in and sign in subsites done.
+No database, though.